-Relevant stories about your past clients successes are the most effective means of obtaining a potential customer.
+Relevant stories about your past client’s successes are the most effective means of obtaining a potential customer.
 You should keep in mind that these relevant stories increase the trust of the customers.

 However, people buy something when they feel ready for it.
 Not when you are ready to sell.
-In that context, you must be careful, and try to establish the connection with your prospects even after the call.
+In that context, you must be careful, and try to establish a connection with your prospects even after the call.

 Learn, practice – practice, learn.
 That is the recipe for successfully cold calling.
 For most things in life, practice is the path to perfection.
 Cold calls are not exceptional.